heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/PRESENTATION.md

 ### Managing cache with key-value stores

-Redis or ValKey are popular key-value stores that can be used to store cache data.
+Redis or Valkey are popular key-value stores that can be used to store cache data.

 We will implement this manually in Javalin.